aladincpa777/FelixTV/README.md

 ![Watch screen](https://github.com/zgruza/FelixTV/blob/master/ScreenShots/Watch_Screen.png?raw=true)
 ![Administration screen](https://github.com/zgruza/FelixTV/blob/master/ScreenShots/Admin.png?raw=true)

+## KODI Plugin
+For this WebSite exists also Plugin for KODI you can find it [here](https://github.com/Saros72/plugin.video.felixtv)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.